YoYoGames/GM-GPUTextureCompression/docs/config.md

 ![](assets/gpu_compression_ide_setup.png)

-> [IMPORTANT] The string should start with the name of the tool that should be used to generate the textures.
+> [!IMPORTANT] The string should start with the name of the tool that should be used to generate the textures.
 Below are the options for tool name, the platforms that support it and command line parameters that should be supplied alongside them.

 ### ASTC Compression: